centrica-engineering/nucleus-docs/src/content/docs/components/temp-draft-purpose.md

 Use ns-tabs to separate related content into clearly labelled sections.
 It comprises multiple [ns-tab](#) components.

 <!--Above this line have been reworded from the original for a knowledgeable audience, neutral in formality, general domain and with the intent to inform.
 Checked for correctness and clarity. -->

+## ns-testimonial

+> The ns-testimonial component is used to display all the lovely things that people say about us.

+The testimonial should be used as an enticement to buy British Gas products and services.
+It works by providing the customer with confidence.